jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 - **Research Contribution**: This project serves as a foundational study for future research endeavors aimed at optimizing transactional models in blockchain technology.

+## Getting Started
+To get started with this project, follow these steps:

+1. Download the Database: Download the database stored in Harvard Dataverse through the following link: https://doi.org/10.7910/DVN/6V8HRL

+2. Explore the Code: Take a look at the proposed transactional patterns and their implementations.
+In the "examples" folder, algorithms necessary to run the experiments described in the article are provided.

+3. Contribute: Feel free to contribute to the project by suggesting improvements, reporting issues, or implementing new transactional patterns.

 ## Contributing
 We welcome contributions from the community!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.
 Your contributions will help advance the research in transactional patterns for blockchain technology.